junh-ki/gsoc_doc/docs/source/contents/implementation.rst

 	public Time getDataAge(final Label label, final EventChain ec, final TimeType executionCase, final CPURta cpurta)

+This method derives the given label's age latency.
+If the passed event-chain does not contain the observed label, `null` value is returned.

+By changing `TimeType executionCase` parameter, the latency in the best-case or the worst-case can be derived.

 For the details, see :ref:`data-age`

 |